 Approved candidates should receive an admission letter approximately one week prior to the scheduled examination date.
-If you do not receive your admission letter within three (3) days before the exam date, please call the Exam Unit at (845) 291-2730.
+If you do not receive your admission letter within 3 days before the exam date, please call the Exam Unit at (845) 291-2730.

 You may call the Exam Unit at (845) 291-2730 approximately two weeks after you have filed your application to determine when you have been scheduled.
 Due to the amount of applications received and the need to occasionally deviate from the projected schedule, applicants should note any days that would present a scheduling conflict in their application.
 Approved candidates should receive an admission letter approximately one week prior to the examination date.

 It is very rare for an examination to be cancelled.
-Please call the Exam Hotline # (845) 291-2707 and select Option 1 for the most up-to-date examination information.
+Please call the Exam Hotline Number (845) 291-2707 and select Option 1 for the most up-to-date examination information.